Security in the Jupyter notebook server¶

 New in version 5.0: jupyter notebook password command is added.

-It is possible disable authentication altogether by setting the token and password to empty strings, but this is NOT RECOMMENDED, unless authentication or access restrictions are handled at a different layer in your web application:
+It is possible to disable authentication altogether by setting the token and password to empty strings, but this is NOT RECOMMENDED, unless authentication or access restrictions are handled at a different layer in your web application:

 c.NotebookApp.token = '' c.NotebookApp.password = ''